 The Future Leaders programme offers undergraduate students and recent graduates the opportunity to get involved with Cambridge Zero through paid summer internships.
 These placements are eight weeks long and offer interns some of the skills and knowledge they will need to have successful careers within the climate and sustainability space.

 The focus of the internships differs each year, depending on the strategic aims of the organisation at that time.
-The outputs of the project can range from policy briefs to a series of short films, from educational resources to an assessment of the university estate.
+The outputs of the project can range from policy briefs to a series of short films to fieldwork and research.
 All interns will have a supervisor and will be required to produce a short report about their experiences, to be presented at an end of internship symposium.

 How to Participate: